 As an example, if you were struck down by a car and broke your leg, you might have received surgery and was hospitalized.
 After recovering in the hospital, the hospital will send you to a rehabilitation facility where you might stay for 6-8 weeks.
 The total cost of your medical treatment can easily exceed $50,000 or even $100,000.

 What do you do if the car that hit you only has $50,000 No-Fault coverage and you do not have health insurance?

-If the car that hit you has $50,000 No-Fault insurance coverage and you also own a car with $50,000 No-Fault insurance coverage, when the first policy runs out of money, you may be able to receive $50,000 additional coverage from your own policy.
+If the car that hit you has $50,000 No-Fault insurance coverage and either you or your relative also own a car with $175,000 No-Fault insurance coverage, when the first policy runs out of money, you can receive up to another $125,000 additional coverage from your or your relative’s policy.

 “Legally Serious” Injury

-You may have an injury which is serious but isn’t life threatening.
-Obviously, a pedestrian struck by a car may have far more serious injuries than is usually seen in a two car accident.
+You may have an injury that is serious but isn’t life-threatening.
+Obviously, a pedestrian struck by a car may have far more serious injuries than is usually seen in a two-car accident.

 NO Legal Fee for Estate Work for Wrongful Death!

-We provide FREE legal services for estate work in the event that a bicyclist is killed and the family doesn’t have or doesn’t want to spend the money to hire an estate lawyer.
+We provide FREE legal services for estate work for a wrongful death lawsuit in the event that a bicyclist is killed and the family doesn’t have or doesn’t want to spend the money to hire an estate lawyer.

 If you were hit by a car, please call us now for a free consultation if you have any of these serious injuries: